isfonzar/isfonzar.github.io/_posts/2020-05-14-setting-up-a-kubernetes-cluster-1.markdown

 Among many other tasks.

-Without an orchestration system for our containers, we would have to implement all of those solutions manually.
-Not only the resources could be better spent somewhere else (for instance, writing our application), but we would also be more prone to errors.
+Without an orchestration system for our containers, we would have to implement all of those solutions manually (or be left without them).
+Not only the resources could be better spent somewhere else, for instance, writing our application, but we would also be more prone to errors.

 ## Kubernetes Components